 Words.
 Cannot.
 Describe. …how insanely good these Black Bean Quesadillas are!!
 This is my new favorite recipe, hands down.
 Hands down.

-So, most people go to Whole Foods to explore their beautiful produce, organic meat, and other…well, whole foods.
-But me?
-I’m drawn to the junk food and convenience food.
-I think it’s because the selection is so interesting and I feel a lot less guilty eating it.
-Plus the flavors of their “junk food” are much more aligned with my palate than regular junk food.
-Anyway, last week I stopped by to stock up on grains and stuff from the bulk aisle and I grabbed a couple frozen quesadillas for a quick splurge dinner.
-While they were totally delicious, I knew that I could make them better and for far less money.
+Last week I stopped by Whole Foods to stock up on grains and stuff from the bulk aisle, and I also grabbed a couple frozen quesadillas for a quick splurge dinner.
+While they were totally delicious, I knew that I could make them better myself and for far less money.
 And I did.

 I called them “hearty” black bean quesadillas because they are surprisingly filling.
 I hastily ate two and then promptly felt like my belly was going to explode.
 This is one of those vegetarian recipes that meat eaters won’t feel deprived eating.
 Promise.